Mohab-Mohamed1/CHIP8-EMU/README.md

 # CHIP-8 Emulator

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213), Option A.
+This is the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213)

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.
+CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker made on his 1802 Microprocessor.
+It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
+CHIP-8 programs are run on a CHIP-8 virtual machine.

-In this project, you can build your own C++ application starting with this repo, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+This project aims to emulate the CHIP-8 virtual machine in order to be able to play the CHIP-8 games.

 ## Dependencies for Running Locally
 * cmake >= 3.7